diku-dk/futhark/README.md

 Testing
 =======

 Run the `data/runtests.sh` script to check how well we're doing.
+Use `data/runtests.sh -t` if you're in a hurry and only want the test suite to do type checking.